Freed hostages in Nigeria describe 'shocking' ordeal

 "It's a shocking experience and I wouldn't want anybody to ever go through such a thing," said Robert Croke, who was abducted in a raid on a support vessel and Transocean-owned oil rig last week.

-An American oil worker taken in the same raid as Croke in the early hours of November 8 said the crisis was "like being in a prison."
+James Robertson, an American oil worker taken in the same raid as Croke in the early hours of November 8, said the crisis was "like being in a prison."

 A Nigerian military official said no ransom was paid for the release of the 19 hostages, who were believed to have been abducted in three separate incidents.
 A number of militant camps had been "taken over" by the military in recent days, he said.